 3. Can someone be immoral without realizing it?

-Typically, immoral implies awareness, but some may act immorally without understanding the consequences or social standards.
+Typically, immoral implies awareness, but people can still act harmfully without understanding the consequences or the social/moral standards involved.

 4. Is immoral worse than amoral?

-Yes, immoral often implies deliberate wrongdoing, while amoral means lacking a sense of morality altogether.
+Yes, in common usage.
+Immoral often suggests deliberate wrongdoing, while amoral means lacking a sense of morality altogether.

 5. Can immoral describe actions as well as people?